bwu-dart-graveyard/freebase_searchwidget_polymer/README.md

 ## Demo
 I have created a very simple [demo page](http://zoechi.github.io/dart-freebase-search-widget/index.html) with just two instances of the component (one left aligned, the other right aligned).
 Just set the focus and start typing ...
+The demo currently works in Google Chrome and Chromium but not yet in Firefox (I didn't yet try others)

 ## Usage
 The files index.html/index.dart in the test subdirectory contain a simple example.